How to Steam Broccoli Perfectly Every Time

 Steamed broccoli is the best cure for over-indulgence I know.
 It’s cleansing, healthful, high in vitamin C, protein (45% of the calories in broccoli are from protein), and fiber.

-The easiest way to dress broccoli is to dot it with dabs of butter.
+As for serving the broccoli, the easiest way to dress broccoli is to dot it with dabs of butter.
 My favorite way to eat broccoli is to toss it with lots of freshly ground black pepper, and sprinkle it with a little seasoned rice vinegar.
-Black pepper, by the way, is one of those perfect pairings with broccoli.
+(Black pepper, by the way, is one of those perfect pairings with broccoli.)

 My parents love their broccoli served with a little mayonnaise on the side, which is surprisingly good.
 You can also do olive oil and lemon zest (pictured above), olive oil and balsamic vinegar, etc. Good with toasted slivered almonds or toasted sesame seeds too.

 - Olive oil, butter, or mayonnaise (use olive oil if cooking vegan)